 Arrondissement 20 is one of the most residential of Paris.
 It is far from the city center but very well served by transports.

-If you choose accommodation that is in this area, you can easily go to the centre anyway!
+If you choose the accommodation that is in this area, you can easily go to the center anyway!

 As the arrondissement 19, what is special about the arrondissement XX is that when you go there you can admire Paris from above.
-Plus, you can plan to go in the most periferic arrondissements if you want to take a break from the chaos of the centre of Paris.
+Plus, you can plan to go in the most peripheric arrondissements if you want to take a break from the chaos of the center of Paris.

-Here you can enjoy the nature without being isolated.
-The fact that you are in a residential zone allows you to experience the authentic everyday life of lots of parisians.
+Here you can enjoy nature without being isolated.
+The fact that you are in a residential zone allows you to experience the authentic everyday life of lots of Parisians.